mpmckenna8/leaflettuts/README.md

 tutorial: http://giscollective.org/tutorials/web-mapping/leaflet-1/#comment-4660 which very possibly works if you find the really old version the tutorial calls for.
 Index right now in this repo has a somewhat functioning result of the tutorial using the current leaflet library (as of 8/5/2013).

+Some really solid leaflet.js tutorials are available right on their site: http://leafletjs.com/examples.html

+Now gotta get my lazy butt doing some of those...